rafalp/Misago/dev-docs/plugins/hooks/validate-user-data-hook.md

 ## Example

-The code below implements a custom validation function that extends the standard logic with additional check for a permission to use the forum by the user:
+The code below implements a custom validator function that extends the standard logic with additional check for a permission to use the forum by the user:

 ```python
 @validate_user_data_hook.append_filter